 - Having a self-hosted blog also looks more professional; businesses will be more likely to work with you if you have your domain vs. a blogger.com or wordpress.com following your blog title.

 I have seen this part trip many people up.
 I have to admit I was confused about it too when I began!
 So I understand if it seems a little confusing on the first try.
-Several companies host websites, but I would highly recommend using SiteGround.
-For numerous reasons: their customer service is phenomenal & available 24 hours a day (in the world of blogging when it’s normal to be up in the wee hours of the morning, this is IMPORTANT).
+Several companies host websites, however, I would highly recommend using SiteGround.
+For numerous reasons: their customer service is phenomenal & available 24 hours a day, (in the world of blogging when it is normal to be up in the wee hours of the morning, this is IMPORTANT).
 They are always willing to answer all of your questions.
-The best part is, your site will be up and running more frequently than the other guys…who shall not be named 🙂 SiteGround prides themselves on having one of the best ratios in this area.
+The best part is, your site will be up and running more frequently than the other guys, who shall not be named 🙂 SiteGround prides themselves on having one of the best ratios in this area.

 Canon, Rebel T6 DSLR Camera – when I want a high-quality picture I whip out my DSLR.
 If you are looking for a good deal on this camera, I would suggest getting it from Amazon.
-You have the option of getting it a bundle, or you can just purchase the body and lenses.
-I like Amazon because they tend to have the best deals on electronics, (who are we kidding pretty much EVERYTHING), that’s why I bought mine.
+You have the option of getting it in a bundle, or you can just purchase the body and lenses separately.
+I like Amazon because they tend to have the best deals on electronics, (who are we kidding, pretty much EVERYTHING), that it why I bought mine.
 It was in excellent condition, and I haven’t had any issues with it!
 Now let’s talk picture quality.
-For an entry level DSLR, I couldn’t be happier with the quality of my pics.
+For an entry-level DSLR, I could not be happier with the quality of my pics.
 If you check out the photos from my DIY Lavender Linen Spray post, you can see how awesome this camera performs.

-Laptop – I use a MacBook Pro, I love this laptop because it’s compact and comes standard with so many upgrades you will not find in most laptops.
-Plus it makes my blogging workflow that much easier.
+Laptop – I use a MacBook Pro, I love this laptop because it is compact and comes standard with so many upgrades you will not find in most laptops.
+Also, it makes my blogging workflow less complicated.